For People Experiencing Homelessness

 KCHA does not provide emergency housing or shelter for people experiencing homelessness.
 For homelessness services, please contact the Regional Homelessness Authority or call 211.

-As a partner, KCHA does work to ensure that people coming from homelessness into our housing communities have the support services that they need to stay housed.
+As a partner, KCHA works to ensure that people coming from homelessness into our housing communities have the support services that they need to stay housed.
 Some housing vouchers are specifically meant for people coming from homelessness.
 Our education initiatives also work to prevent homelessness, and we are committed to ensuring that all of our residents and voucher-holders stay stably housed.

 For Homeless Veterans